-Utah Code 62A-2-101(35): “Residential support” (a) means arranging for or providing the necessities of life as a protective service to individuals or families who have a disability or who are experiencing a dislocation or emergency that prevents them from providing these services for themselves or their families.
+Utah Code 62A-2-101(38): “Residential support program” (a) means a program that arranges for or provides the necessities of life as a protective service to individuals or families who have a disability or who are experiencing a dislocation or emergency that prevents them from providing these services for themselves or their families.

-(b) “Residential support” includes providing a supervised living environment for persons with dysfunctions or impairments that are: (i) emotional; (ii) psychological; (iii) developmental; or (iv) behavioral.
+(b) “Residential support program” includes a program that provides a supervised living environment for individuals with dysfunctions or impairments that are: (i) emotional; (ii) psychological; (iii) developmental; or (iv) behavioral.

-(c) Treatment is not a necessary component of residential support.
+(c) Treatment is not a necessary component of a residential support program.

-(d) “Residential support” does not include: (i) a recovery residence; or (ii) residential services that are performed: (A) exclusively under contract with the Division of Services for People with Disabilities; or (B) in a facility that serves fewer than four individuals.
+(d) “Residential support program” does not include: (i) a recovery residence; or (ii) a program that provides residential services that are performed: (A) exclusively under contract with the department and provided to individuals through the Division of Services for People with Disabilities; or (B) in a facility that serves fewer than four individuals.